-Peer Group data constituted one of several factors that the Compensation Committee considered in making compensation decisions for fiscal 2020.
-Other significant factors considered by the Compensation Committee in the evaluation and decision-making process included overall business and industry conditions, the general economic environment, the Company's strategic business objectives, as well as the individual responsibilities, past performance, experience, skills and tenure and achievements of each Named Executive Officer and his or her expectations for future performance.
+Peer Group data constituted one of several factors that the Compensation Committee considered in making compensation decisions for fiscal 2021.
+Other significant factors considered by the Compensation Committee in the evaluation and decision-making process included overall business and industry conditions, the impact of Covid-19, the general economic environment, the Company's strategic business objectives, as well as the individual responsibilities, past performance, experience, skills and tenure and achievements of each Named Executive Officer and his or her expectations for future performance.

-In February 2020, the Compensation Consultant provided information to the Compensation Committee regarding its independence under the rules of the SEC and the listing standards of the NYSE.
+In February 2021, the Compensation Consultant provided information to the Compensation Committee regarding its independence under the rules of the SEC and the listing standards of the NYSE.
 The Compensation Committee concluded that no conflict of interest exists that would prevent the Compensation Consultant from independently representing the Compensation Committee.